tencent cloud

 Nodes are the basic building units in the workflow.
 Each node represents a specific operation or feature.
 Nodes connect to form a complete business process.
 According to functionality and purpose, Tencent Cloud Agent Development Platform (Tencent Cloud ADP) workflow nodes can be divided into the following categories:

-2. Information Processing Nodes: Used to process collected information and no longer collect new data.
+2. Information Processing Nodes: Used to process collected information and no longer collect new information.
 Information Processing Nodes include:

-3. Variable Processing Nodes: Support operations such as converting, assigning values, and aggregating variables.
+3. Variable Processing Nodes: Support operations such as converting, assigning value, and aggregating variables.
 For example, JSON serialization, array sorting, and variable aggregation.
 Variable Processing Nodes include:

-4. Basic Nodes: The foundation of workflow operation, responsible for entering or exiting workflows, conditional branching, serial/parallel execution, and content output.
+4. Basic Nodes: The foundation of workflow operation, responsible for entering or exiting workflows, conditional branch judgment, serial/parallel execution, and content output.
 Basic nodes include:

 Connecting Line

-A connecting line is a directed line segment used to connect two workflow nodes, describe the flow direction of workflow execution, and connect nodes under limitations.
+A connecting line is a directed line segment that connects two workflow nodes, describes the flow direction of workflow execution, and connects nodes under constraints.

 Limitations